rubymonsters/webapps-for-beginners/source/02-libraries/04-load_path.md

 In order to define places on your computer where interesting stuff is stored, software often has the concept of a "load path".

-If you are using a Unix based operating system, such as Linux or Mac OSX you may have seen the environment variable `$PATH` in installation instructions.
+If you are using a Unix based operating system such as Linux or Mac OS X, you may have seen the environment variable `$PATH` in installation instructions.
 This variable defines all the directories where executable files are stored.